sflanker/sr2-vizzyplusplus/README.md

     * True Anomaly - The angle between the direction of the periapse and the current position from the main focus of the orbital ellipse.
     * Semi-Major Axis - Half of the sum of the apoapse and periapse distances.
     * Eccentricity - The shape of the orbit, from circular (0), to parabolic (1), to hyperbolic (>1).
+    * Period - The period of the orbit in seconds.
 * Advanced Orbital Element¹ ...
     * Angular Momentum - A vector representing the body's rate of rotation around its parent.
     * Apoapse - A vector representing the apoapse of the orbit.